emdiet/node.physical.user.link/readme.md

 |**[physical-node](https://www.npmjs.com/package/physical)** | yes | yes |
 |**[physical-chrome](https://www.npmjs.com/package/physical)** | no |  yes |

-The two-way handshake enables both P-chrome and P-node to successfully initiate a connection.
+The two-way handshake enables both P-chrome and P-node to successfully initiate a connection with each other.

 ## Usage
 Normal SYNQ ACK usage.